 Facial Motion Disorders

-Also known as: oral movement disorders, facial movement disorders, facial nerve palsy.
+Also known as: oral movement disorders, facial movement disorders, facial nerve palsy, facial tics.

 What are facial motion disorders?

 In order to make facial expressions, (e.g. smiling or closing one's eyes) the brain sends a signal to the muscles of our face through the 7th cranial nerve called the facial nerve.
 A fairly large number of different conditions affect facial muscle movement which may be absent (paralysis), weak (partial paralysis or paresis) or abnormal (involuntary movements-synkinesis).